23 Films That Changed My Life

 Fed Up

-This is definitely a film the food industry does not want us to see.
-At the time of watching I had already changed the way I ate but had I not this film would have.
-I watched this recently, after transforming into a healthier life, but it still impacted me greatly and I wish every US American would see this.
-Childhood obesity is something that really hits me in the heart and this shows how childhood obesity has gone from nearly non-existent to the norm in just a few decades.
-The government is largely at fault and it’s time they start serving US Americans as they are intended to do.
+This is definitely a film the industrial food industry does not want us to see.
+At the time of watching, I had already changed the way I ate, but had I not, this film would have started the transformation.
+Childhood obesity is something that really hits me in the heart and this shows how childhood obesity has gone from nearly non-existent to the new normal in just a few decades.
+The government is largely responsible and it’s time they start truly serving Americans as we expect them to.

 Watch the trailer here